dfinity/portal/how-it-works/8_webaccess/03_boundary_nodes.subpage.md

 with local jurisdictions.
 [For more information check our updates in the forum.](https://forum.dfinity.org/t/boundary-node-roadmap/15562)

-In addition to the two endpoints, the boundary nodes provide to access the IC, the boundary nodes also provide caching to improve the performance of the dapps hosted on the IC.
+In addition to the two endpoints provided by the boundary nodes to access the IC, the boundary nodes also caches responses to requests to improve the performance of the dapps hosted on the IC.